tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The server can then generate its own keying material share and send a ServerKeyShare message which contains its share of the parameters for the key agreement.
-The server can now compute the shared secret (the premaster secret).
-At this point, the server starts encrypting all remaining handshake traffic with the negotiated cipher suite using a key derived from the premaster secret (via the "handshake master secret").
+The server can now compute an ephemeral shared secret based on the two key shares.
+At this point, the server starts encrypting handshake traffic with the negotiated cipher suite using a key derived from this shared secret (via Handshake Master Secret 1).
-The remainder of the server's
-handshake messages will be encrypted using that key.

 Following these messages, the server will send an EncryptedExtensions message which contains a response to any client's extensions which are not necessary to establish the Cipher Suite.
-The server will then send its certificate in a Certificate message if it is to be authenticated.
+If the server is to be authenticated it will then send a Certificate message and a SignedParameters message which contains a signature over the server's non-ephemeral key share.
+These messages allow the client and server to derive a semi-ephemeral shared secret based on the client's ephemeral share and the server's non-ephemeral share.
+It uses the ephemeral and semi-ephemeral shared secrets together to generate a new master master secret (Handshake Master Secret 2) which is used to generate keys for the rest of the handshake.

 The server may optionally request a certificate from the client by sending a CertificateRequest message at this point.
-Finally, if the server is authenticated, it will send a CertificateVerify message which provides a signature over the entire handshake up to this point.
-This serves both to authenticate the server and to establish the integrity of the negotiation.
 Finally, the server sends a Finished message which includes an integrity check over the handshake keyed by the shared secret and demonstrates that the server and client have agreed upon the same keys.
 [[TODO: If the server is not requesting client authentication, it MAY start sending application data following the Finished, though the server has no way of knowing who will be receiving the data.
 Add this.]]

-Once the client receives the ServerKeyShare, it can also compute the premaster secret and decrypt the server's remaining handshake messages.
+Once the client receives the ServerKeyShare, it can also compute the ESS and decrypt the server's remaining handshake messages up through the SignedParameters message.
+Once the SignedParameters message is received, it computes the SSS and uses that to derive new keying material which is used to protect the remainder of the server's handshake messages and to protect the client's second flight of handshake messages.
-The client generates its own sending keys based on the premaster secret and will encrypt the remainder of its handshake messages using those keys and the newly established cipher suite.
 If the server has sent a CertificateRequest message, the client MUST send the Certificate message, though it may contain zero certificates.
 If the client has sent a certificate, a digitally-signed CertificateVerify message is sent to explicitly verify possession of the private key in the certificate.
 Finally, the client sends the Finished message.

-At this point, the handshake is complete, and the client and server may exchange application layer data, which is protected using a new set of keys derived from both the premaster secret and the handshake transcript (see {{I-D.ietf-tls-session-hash}}
+At this point, the handshake is complete, and the client and server may exchange application layer data, which is protected using a Master Secret derived from both the ESS and the SSS and the handshake transcript (see {{I-D.ietf-tls-session-hash}}
 for the security rationale for this.)

 Application data MUST NOT be sent prior to the Finished message.